zfdang/chinese-lunar-calendar-for-mac/README.md

 It dependens on MenuCracker.menu and CLCMenuExtra.menu (these two bundles will be packed into CLCLauncher.app as resources)

 ### 2. CLCMenuExtra
-This bundle finishs the actual funcationality. this bundle is using un-official NSMenuExtra interfaces.
+This bundle finishs the actual functionality. this bundle is using un-official NSMenuExtra API.

+### 3. CLCStatusItem
+This application has the same functionality with CLCMenuExtra, but it's using official NSStatusItem API.

 ## Simple Demo for MenuExtra
 You can use branch "MenuExtraDemo" to learn how to develop menuExtra app.